QR4.5.9 Testing The Theory

 QR4.5.2 The Frog in the Pan

-In an apocryphal story, a frog dropped in a pan of boiling water jumps out immediately but if put in tepid water that is slowly brought to the boil, by the time it realizes the danger it is too weak to jump out and perishes.
-It is now proposed that something similar happened to the standard model last century.
+In the apocryphal story, a frog dropped in a pan of hot water jumps out immediately but if put in tepid water that is slowly heated, by the time it realizes the danger it is too weak to jump out and perishes.
+It is now proposed that the standard model did something similar to the science of physics last century.

-Finally, to let virtual particles create mass it was necessary to invent yet another field, this time with a virtual particle so massive it needed a billion-dollar accelerator to find it.
-All this, to support the physical realism canon that:
+Finally, the standard model had to explain how a field could create mass, so its answer was yet another field, this time with a virtual particle so massive that only a billion-dollar accelerator could justify it.
+All this, to support Newton’s canon that:

 Next

-It was then realized that adding a degree of freedom to each point of space in effect adds a dimension to it, so adding many fields is like adding many dimensions to space.
-Current physics has fields that explain gravity, electromagnetism, strong and weak forces, where gravity adds one-dimension, electromagnetism adds two, the strong force adds three and the weak force two.
-These eight extra dimensions plus the three of space are why string theory needs eleven dimensions to work.
+The basic problem is that inventing a field across all space adds what mathematics calls a degree of freedom to it, so adding many fields is like adding many dimensions to space.
+Based on current field theory, gravity then adds one-dimension, electromagnetism adds two, the strong force adds three, and the weak force two.
+These eight extra dimensions, plus the three of space, are why string theory has to assume eleven dimensions.
+Its failure to predict illustrates why inventing new fields to explain new facts isn’t leading anywhere either.

 Next